kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 You are going to create scripts that can **store** documents in Kuzzle and subscribe to **notification** for each new document created.

-To do this tutorial, you must have a Kuzzle ready and running.
-Follow these instructions if this is not already done yet: [Running Kuzzle]({{ site_base_path }}guide/1/getting-started/running-kuzzle).
+To follow this tutorial, you must have a Kuzzle Server up and running.
+Follow these instructions if this is not already the case: [Running Kuzzle]({{ site_base_path }}guide/1/getting-started/running-kuzzle).

 ## Fun with the SDK